modclub-app/modclub/sns/sns_proposal_summary.md

 Modclub's tokenomics model was developed in collaboration with [Quantum Economics](https://e6p3u-6yaaa-aaaah-abkfq-cai.ic0.app/), a research department of [Bochsler Consulting](https://www.bochslerfinance.com/) and a partner of [Swiss Blockchain Labs](https://swissblockchainlabs.org/).
 We will be releasing our updated SNS Tokenomics paper later this week!

-Modclub will be open sourcing our code shortly.
+Modclub will be open-sourcing our code shortly.

 You can visit our newly branded landing page at https://modclub.ai/